martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 As it is often the case in Python, multiple options are available:

-- INI Files are easy to read and parse.
+- [INI](https://en.wikipedia.org/wiki/INI_file) Files are easy to read and parse.
 The module used to load these files is [configparser](https://docs.python.org/3/library/configparser.html) and part of the [Python standard Library](https://docs.python.org/3/library/index.html).

 ```
 [section1]
 key1 = value1
 key2 = value2

+#Comments

 [section2]
 key1 = value1

+[Section3]
+key = value3
+    multiline
 ```

-INI files is structured as sections in which you can list keyword/value (like for a dictionary) separated by either the `=` or `:` signs.
+INI files is structured as (case sensitive) sections in which you can list keyword/values (like for a dictionary) separated by either the `=` or `:` signs.
+Values can span multiple lines and comments are accepted as long as the extra lines are  indented with respect to the first line.

+- JSON: Originally developed for JavaScript, very popular in web applications.

-- YAML Files:
+- YAML Files: are also a popular
-- JSON: